conanfanli/docs/README.md

 - ~/.bashrc loads ~/.rice.bash
 - Run `checkifriceiscooked` to diff bash configuration
 - Run `cooksomerice` to sync bash configuration
+- Press `ALT-C` to go to a directory

 # HOW TO